• Skip to primary navigation

 Set the instant pot timer to 30 minutes and once the timer goes off, leave it alone for another 20 minutes (natural pressure release).

 Before you start cooking, if the beans look dried and shriveled then you will need to add on extra time.
-3-5 min extra so 33-35 min, with a 20 min rest of keep warm after the timer goes off.
+Start with 5 minutes extra, so 35 minutes, with a 20 minute rest of keep warm after the timer goes off.

-You can serve the beans right away whole, or once cooled, store them in the fridge or freezer.
+You can serve the beans immediately or once cooled, store them in the fridge or check out this post on How to Freeze Beans.

 How to Make Refried Beans